rasterio/rasterio/docs/topics/masks.rst

 .. image:: ../img/mask_conj.png

-Now we'll use `sieve()` to shake out the small buggy regions of the mask.
+Now we'll use :func:`~rasterio.features.sieve` to shake out the small buggy regions of the mask.
 I've found the right value for the ``size`` argument empirically.

 .. code-block:: python